 For me, the latter objective meets what I’m trying to do much better and I’m grateful that I have taken a look at that today.

-With a Kickstarter project, what I wish I knew before I started it is the sheer amount of time and energy it takes to start a Kickstarter project.
-The recommendations I’ve heard are that you should take months to prepare to launch a Kickstarter project.
+With the Kickstarter project, what I wish I knew before I started is the sheer amount of time and energy it takes to start a Kickstarter project.
+The recommendations I’ve heard are that it should take months to prepare to launch a Kickstarter project.

 To really get a project successfully funded, you can expect to just have to message everybody.
-The biggest error you can make on a Kickstarter project is thinking you’re just going to do a great job like I’ve done.
+The biggest error you can make on a Kickstarter project is thinking you’re just going to do a great job like I did.
 I made a video.
-I put times the time energy and in the story relative to what I do with a lot of the stuff I create and I put this up.
+I put time, energy, and in the story relative to what I do with a lot of the stuff I create, and I put this up.

-I’m like this is a great project.
+I like that this is a great project.
 I should be able to just post about this and talk about it a little bit and get funded and no that’s not how it works.

-Some of the successful Kickstarter project videos I’ve watched, they’ve spent 10, 20, 30, 50 or 100s of hours and sometimes 6 months or so ahead of time.
-Many of these successful project have spent months preparing to launch.
-After all this time preparing to launch, they get huge amounts of donations right in the 1st day or 2.
+Some of the successful Kickstarter project videos I’ve watched, they’ve spent 10, 20, 30, 50 or 100s hours and sometimes 6 months or so ahead of time.
+Many of these successful projects have spent months preparing to launch.
+After all this time preparing to launch, they get huge amounts of donations right on the 1st day or 2.

 If you really want to have a successful project, more than likely, you need to spend months to get your project launched and therefore, the main value of having a project is the potential upside on Kickstarter.